Seychelles paradise flycatcher: Ecology

 It preys on insects in flight or from a perch.
 It also feeds on larvae and spiders.
 The oval bowl-shaped nest is built on branches and consists of twigs, palm fibre, and spider webs.
 Both parents, male and female, take care of the little bird until it grows up and each of them provides it with food, mainly in the form of flies for which it got its name.

 Relationship to humans

 In 2019, Air Seychelles named its new A320neo Veuve, a reference to the bird's habitat, in honour of the Seychelles paradise flycatcher.

 Conservation status

 The International Union for Conservation of Nature lists this bird as being "Vulnerable".
 The threats it faces are a result of its specific habitat requirements which are incompatible with the habitat loss and fragmentation taking place on La Digue, due to increasing tourism and the expansion of settlements.
 Numbers of birds are thought to be in the low hundreds, and in an effort to improve its long-term hopes of survival, it has been introduced to Denis Island where there are no mammalian predators.
 23 birds were moved to Denis Island in 2008 and have since successfully bred there.

+The genetic load of a small population can increase through accumulation of mildly deleterious mutations.
+The genomic diversity of T. corvina before and after the population decline was compared by whole-genome DNA sequencing of museum-preserved (over 130 years old) and modern samples.
+Due to the long-term small effective population, the ancestral population had a low masked genetic load.
+This effect favored less inbreeding depression that allowed them to avoid extinction and successfully recover.
+Together with the substantial loss of genetic diversity, the population size probably reduced the adaptive potential and jeopardized long-term viability when the species faces environmental change.